spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 - In 2001, the forest cover of the Amazon occupied over 600 million hectares.
 - Between 2001 and 2020, the deforestation in the Amazon totalled about 54.2 million hectares, the equivalent of 9% of the forest cover.

+The Amazon could lose almost half of what it lost in the past two decades.

 <br>